SamChou19815/sampl/DESIGN_DOCS.md

 ### Naming Conventions

-*Note: This is not a discussion about CamelCase vs. snake_case.*
+*Note: This is not a discussion about camelCase vs. snake_case.
+We use camelCase.*

 - The type checker functions are named `typeCheck`.
-- The functions that convert AST to well-indented source code are named `toIndentedSourceCode`.
+- Indentation is usually written as `idt`.

-- The functions that convert AST to well-indented Kotlin code are named `toIndentedCompiledCode`
+## Known Problems

-- The functions that convert AST to one-liner source code are named `toOneLineSourceCode`.
+- The error messages are very bad.
+In the AST construction process, line info is not added to the AST for the convenience of rapid prototyping.
+It will be improved later.
-- The functions that convert AST to one-liner Kotlin code are named `toOneLineCompiledCode`
+- Type checking and code generation has not been thoroughly tested.
+They are expected to have at least 10 bugs or some undefined behavior.